Hierarchy of percolation patterns in a kinetic replication model: Conclusion and Discussion

 Thus far the results on the tower of percolating patterns are deduced from the numerical analysis of simulations.
 To get a better insight on the origin of the cascades, a promising direction is to relate these transitions to zeros of the non-equilibrium stationary partition functions.
 Yang and Lee \cite{YangLee:1952,*LeeYang:1952} pioneered this rigorous statistical-mechanical approach to study phase transitions.
 The theory is applicable whatever are the nature of order parameter or symmetry breaking.
 It can be extended for the open systems and models out of equilibrium, see, e.g., \cite{Arndt:2000,Blythe:2002,Hinrichsen:2002,Bena:2005,Heyl:2018,Ueda:2022}, and more references there.
 In several equilibrium models \cite{Chitov:2017PRE,*Chitov:2021,*Chitov:2022DL} one can relate the Lee-Yang zeros to the cascades of transitions and also to the spectra of the transfer matrices.
 So, the goal for the future work is to relate zeros of generalized partition functions of the stationary states to the spectra of transfer matrices deduced from the master equation of the kinetic replication model \eqref{ModDef}.

 On the purely computational side, it is very appealing to work out some machinery for the percolation pattern recognition in the raw MC data.
 The neural networks/machine learning (for a review, see e.g., \cite{Kapitan:2023} and more references there) seems to be a very effective tool for the problems of percolation \cite{Cheng:2021,Shen:2021,*Shen:2022} and even for the implementation of the Lee-Yang approach \cite{Flindt:2023}.
-Some progress has been made recently in applying neural networks to detect the percolation patterns of model \eqref{ModDef}, to be reported elsewhere.
+Progress has been made recently in applying neural networks to detect the hidden percolation patterns of the model \eqref{ModDef} and to quantitatively reproduce its phase diagram shown in Fig.~\ref{PDiag}, to be reported elsewhere.

-The networks is the field where the above ideas and approaches can be most naturally applied and advanced.
-The connectivity of a network (empirical or model-generated), that is its functionality, can be quantitatively classified by its tower of the patterns of connectivity.
-One of the very important practical problem in generic networks (e.g., communications, logistics, traffic, etc) is to quantify their overall resilience to potential damage to the hierarchy of the patterns.
-If applied to brain networks, the functionality of a connectome, classified by its tower of judicious patterns of connectivity, is expected to be related to the different states of mind, like norm, disease, etc. Those are directions of future work.